-The Spyder Chambers Jacket is a great all-weather option with high versatility.
+This is my review of Spyder Chambers Jacket.
+In my opinion, it is a great all-weather option with high versatility.
 The racer-inspired design is slick, and the multitude of features more than make up for the inadequate ventilation.

 - Best for: Mild and strong conditions.
 A good choice for skiers who aren’t pushing themselves too hard in the backcountry.